RashaAlsh/weather-App/README.md

 ## HackYourFuture APIs module project

-## about the project
+## About the project :star2:

-### - This is a single page application that is connected to an API to shows current weather ( https://api.openweathermap.org )
+ - This is a single page application that is connected to an API to shows current weather ( https://api.openweathermap.org )
-### - The user has to enter a valid city name to get information
+ - The user has to enter a valid city name to get information
-### -  If the city name is not valid there will be an error message showed .
+ -  If the city name is not valid there will be an error message showed .

 ##  Screenshots :camera:
 <div>